SQL Interview Questions

 1) What is SQL?

-SQL stands for structured query language.
-It is a database language used for database creation, deletion, fetching rows and modifying rows etc. sometimes it is pronounced as se-qwell.
+SQL stands for the Structured Query Language.
+SQL is a standard query language used for maintaining the relational database and perform many different operations of data manipulation on the data.
+SQL initially was invented in 1970.
+It is a database language used for database creation, deletion, fetching rows and modifying rows, etc. sometimes it is pronounced as 'sequel.'

 2) When SQL appeared?